 If you are willing to trade out a slightly more difficult learning curve for the chance of continuing your learning into your first big turns and cutbacks, or if you already have the basics of surfing down, then you will benefit from the heightened progressive abilities of a fiberglass board.

 We have a ton of perfect beginner surfboards for sale on Boardcave.
-You can check out our entire collection here (LINK to Board collection), but we are going to highlight some of our favorite beginner surfboards for you to check out!
+You can check out our entire collection of Beginner Surfboards here, but we are going to highlight some of our favorite beginner surfboards for you to check out!

 These soft top choices are of incredible quality, perfect for learning, and even when you are past the learning stage, you will still enjoy the fun and lighthearted nature of the way they ride.